cartowong/oo/README.md

 # oo
 An R package to provide an object-oriented framework for R programming.

+## Updates

+* version 2.0 (June 30, 2017): Add 'this' keyword.
+When adding or overriding a method, the 'this' object now has all the public and private methods registered.
+Fix a bug where a subclass cannot have its own private fields/methods.
+* version 1.0 (May 20, 2017): Initial version.

 ## Package description
 This package allows one to implement object-oriented designs in R. With this package, you may do the following.